KCYU-LD

-KCYU-LD (channel 41) is a low-power television station in Yakima, Washington, United States, affiliated with Fox and Telemundo.
-The station is owned by Rincon Broadcasting Group, and maintains studios on West Lincoln Avenue in Yakima; its transmitter is located on Ahtanum Ridge.
+KCYU-LD (channel 41) is a low-power television station in Yakima, Washington, United States, affiliated with Roar and Telemundo.
+It is owned by Rincon Broadcasting Group and operated alongside CBS/CW+/Fox affiliate KIMA-TV (channel 29) and Univision affiliate KUNW-CD (channel 2).
+KCYU-LD's studios are located on West Lincoln Avenue in Yakima, and its transmitter is located on Ahtanum Ridge.

 Although considered a separate station in its own right, KCYU-LD is a semi-satellite of Pendleton, Oregon–licensed KFFX-TV (channel 11), which serves the Tri-Cities area.
-KCYU-LD simulcasts all Fox network and syndicated programming as provided through its parent, and the two stations share a website.
-However, KCYU-LD airs separate legal identifications and commercial inserts.
+KCYU-LD simulcasts all Roar programming as provided through its parent station, with the only difference being the hourly station identification as Roar uses a master default schedule.
 KFFX-TV serves the eastern half of the Tri-Cities–Yakima market while KCYU-LD serves the western portion.
 Master control and some internal operations of KCYU-LD are based at KFFX-TV's studios on Clearwater Avenue in Kennewick.
 On satellite, KCYU-LD is only available on Dish Network, while DirecTV carries KFFX-TV instead.

 History

 Fox programming first came to Yakima on October 1, 1989, when K53CY channel 53 (generally referred to as simply "KCY") signed on as a semi-satellite of Spokane's KAYU-TV; it aired most of KAYU's programming (with the exception of programming that KAYU did not hold the rights to show in Yakima), with inserts for local commercials.
 Prior to K53CY's sign-on, Fox programming was available on Yakima cable from KAYU; subsequently, KAYU was not carried in Ellensburg.
 A construction permit for a new low-power station on channel 68 in Yakima was issued on April 1, 1993, and given the call sign K68EB; this facility signed on a month later.
-Despite the different call sign, K68EB was still called "KCY" outside of Federal Communications Commission–required station identifications.
+Despite the different call sign, K68EB was still called "KCY" outside of Federal Communications Commission (FCC)–required station identifications.

 Original owner Salmon River Communications sold K68EB, along with KAYU-TV, KBWU-LP in the Tri-Cities, and KMVU in Medford, Oregon, to Northwest Broadcasting in 1995.
 The call letters were changed to KCYU-LP on November 20, 1995.
 KCYU-LP remained a semi-satellite of KAYU until January 1999, when it became a semi-satellite of the new KFFX-TV.
 The station remained on channel 68 until 2003, when KCYU-LP moved to channel 41.
 On December 15, 2008, KCYU-LP ended analog broadcasting and converted to a high definition digital signal; in reflection of this conversion, the call letters were modified to the current KCYU-LD on July 8, 2009.